koenrane/KR-new-site/content/lightness-and-unease.md

 # Gnawing Shadows

 I can sense a mix of reasonable dissatisfaction with my performance, and "psychologically unrealistic" expectations.
-I’ve taken far longer than I wished on my AI book; if only I were less vulnerable to [pica](http://lesswrong.com/lw/15w/experiential_pica/), if I studied an extra hour each day, if the concepts had come to me more easily… I imagine worlds in which I did better and had also made substantial progress in, say, topology or linear algebra by this point in time.
+I’ve taken far longer than I wished on my AI book; if only I were less vulnerable to [pica](http://lesswrong.com/lw/15w/experiential_pica/), if I studied an extra hour each day, if the concepts had come to me more easily… I imagine worlds in which I did better and had by now also made progress in, say, topology or linear algebra.

 I’ve come so far, but I also am quite aware of [the levels above mine](https://www.readthesequences.com/TheLevelAboveMine).
 Sometimes it weighs on me, but usually I view the task before me with twisted pleasure.